Treridith/Treridith/README.md

 - 👋 Hi, I’m Aditya Choudhary
-- 🌱 I’m currently an Undergrad at IIIT,Delhi
+- 🌱 Currently an Undergrad at IIIT,Delhi
 - 📫 U can to reach me at adityach0602@gmail.com

 <!---